mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 - The training phase ends when the ``stop_training``, ``execute``, ``inverse``, and possibly some other node-specific methods are called.
-  For example we can stop the training of ``pcanode1`` (at this point the principal components are computed):
+  For example we can finalyze the PCA algorithm by computing and selecting the principal eigenvectors
   ::

       >>> pcanode1.stop_training()